© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Newsham deserted medieval village is a scheduled monument protected by Historic England under reference 1006764.
 View the official record →

-Newsham deserted medieval village is a scheduled monument situated in Durham, England, representing the remains of a settlement that was inhabited during the medieval period before being abandoned.
+Newsham deserted medieval village is a settlement site located in County Durham that was abandoned during the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006764.

 Newsham deserted medieval village is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006764.